abol-karimi/RA-L/README.md

-# RSS2020
+# RA-L
-Safe path planning and control
+A safety proof for a reactive planner and controller